jouellnyc/nRF24L01/README.md

 MISO-> GPIO 4
 ```

-Being curious I asked Claude to write a scanner.
+Being curious, I asked Claude to write a scanner.
 It's here as 'scan.py'.
-So grain of salt here, but seems to work well.
+So grain of salt here, but it seems to work well.

 ## What scan.py Does